nosportugal/faast-data-engineering/5_batch_processing/homework.md

 ])
 ```

 We will use this dataset for all the remaining questions.
 Repartition it to 24 partitions and save it to parquet again.

+## Question 1 - What is the size of the HVFHW February 2021 data?

-What's the size of the folder with results (in MB)?
+What's the (approximate) size of the folder with results?

-## Question 3: Count records
+* 108 MB
+* 158 MB
+* 208 MB
+* 258 MB

-How many taxi trips were there on February 15?
+## Question 2 - How many taxi trips were there on February 15?

 Consider only trips that started on February 15.

-## Question 4: Longest trip for each day
+* 169840
+* 264333
+* 367170
+* 462002

-Now calculate the duration for each trip.
+## Question 3 - Calculate the duration for each trip.
+When was the longest trip?

-Trip starting on which day was the longest?
+* 2021-02-11
+* 2021-02-12
+* 2021-02-13
+* 2021-02-14

-## Question 5: Most frequent `dispatching_base_num`
+## Question 4 - What is the most frequent `dispatching_base_num`?

-Now find the most frequently occurring `dispatching_base_num`
-in this dataset.

-How many stages this spark job has?

-> Note: the answer may depend on how you write the query,
-> so there are multiple correct answers.
-> Select the one you have.
+* B02512
+* B0282
+* B02764
+* B02510

-## Question 6: Most common locations pair
+## Question 5 - What was the most common location pair?

 Find the most common pickup/drop-off pair.

+Enter two zone names separated by a slash.
 For example:

 "Jamaica Bay / Clinton East"

-Enter two zone names separated by a slash

 If any of the zone names are unknown (missing), use "Unknown".
 For example, "Unknown / Clinton East".

-## Question 7: Join type
+* Brownsville / East New York
+* East New York / East New York
+* JFK Airport / Unknown
+* Crown Heights North / Stuyvesant Heights

-For finding the answer to Q6, you'll need to perform a join.

-What type of join is it?
+## Question 6 - To answer the previous question, you'll need to perform a join.
+What type of join strategy Spark will use?

-And how many stages your spark job has?
+* Shuffle join
+* Broadcast join
+* Shuffle hash join
+* Shuffle sort merge join